cloudposse/docs/content/development/code-of-conduct.md

 ---
 title: Code of Conduct
-excerpt: This is our Contributor Covenant Code of Conduct.
+description: This is our Contributor Covenant Code of Conduct.
 ---

 # Our Pledge